mianmhamzafsd-afk/Linear-Regression-for-Housing-Prize-prediction/README.md

 # Linear-Regression
-This is a prectice project for my summer.
+This is a practice project of my summer.
 <br>
 Auther - Hamza Nadeem